zdavatz/aips2sqlite/README.md

 --help

 --lang <arg>		generate database with given language, two options are supported: 'de' and 'fr' --nodown		  	do not download the aips, swissmedic, bag and refdata files --quiet			  	be extra quiet
---report		  generate also report file
---verbose		  be extra verbose
+--report		  	generate parse error report (folder output) --verbose		  	be extra verbose
---version		  print the version information and exit --zip			    generate a zipped version of the database --indications to generate a report about the keywords…found in the section indications
+--version		  	print the version information and exit --zip			    generate zipped version of the database --indications 		generate report about keywords found in section indications (folder output)
 ```

 ## Examples